zac-heisey/murray-lampert/about.md

         with her husband.</p>"
       image-1: "/murray-lampert/version3/jensen-landers-1.jpg"
       image-2: "/murray-lampert/version3/jensen-landers-1.jpg"
-    - name: Chelsea Tyler
-      title: Interior Designer
-      email: ctyler@murraylampert.com
-      bio: "<p>Chelsea was born in Dearborn, Michigan and moved to Scottsdale Arizona when she was 9.
-She received a BA in design from ASU.
-She enjoys rock climbing, trying new restaurants, and hitting the town with her big doggie, Templeton.
-        Chelsea loves designing because it gives her the opportunity to get to know her clients and create the perfect space for them that is both functional and unique to their personality.</p><p>Fun Fact: Chelsea is a level one sommelier, and knows a lot about wine & spirits.</p>"
-      image-1: "/murray-lampert/version3/chelsea-tyler-1.jpg"
-      image-2: "/murray-lampert/version3/chelsea-tyler-1.jpg"
     - name: Micah Winkelstein
       title: Director of Design / Architect, AIA, NCARB
       email: mwinkelstein@murraylampert.com